chetandabli/theParentingGuru/README.md

 - `/auth`: The authentication page, displaying the `AuthComponent` with options for login and signup.
 - `/chat`: The chat page, displaying the `ChatComponent`.
 Users must be logged in to access this page.
-- `/admin-login`: A separate login page for administrators (not specified in detail in the provided code).
+- `/admin-login`: A separate login page for administrators.
-- `/admin-dashboard`: A separate dashboard for administrators (not specified in detail in the provided code).
+- `/admin-dashboard`: A separate dashboard for administrators.
 - All other routes redirect to `/chat` by default.

 ## 8. API Endpoints